 In order to undertake its work, the Charity is reliant upon the income from its investments and other sources.
-The investment income amounted to £966,321 (2022: £710,937) being an increase of 36% over the previous year.
-A small amount of income was also received from other Charities and the Government's Household Support Fund and these funds could only be used for specific types of grant.
+The investment income amounted to £1,066,367 (2023: £966,392) being an increase of 10% over the previous year.
+This figure includes funding received from the Government's Household Support Fund which could only be used for specific types of grant.

-After accounting for investment management fees, the investment portfolio fell to £26,232,505 as at 31 March 2023, recording an unrealised loss of £1,817,383 and a realised gain of £13,338.
-However the value has recovered since 31 March 2020 when the pandemic caused the value to fall to £21,714,875.
+After accounting for investment management fees, the investment portfolio rose to £27,953,673 as at 31 March, recording an unrealised gain of £1,730,084.

-Following consultations with both investment managers and advice received from Cazenave, the Trustees decided to move to a total return basis for managing the investment portfolio with effect from 1 April 2022.
-This entailed moving the investments held with Cazenave into a different fund with the aim of providing the Charity with an improved income stream.
+Following consultations with both investment managers and advice received from Cazenove, the Trustees decided to move to a total return basis for managing the investment portfolio with effect from 1 April 2022.
+This entailed moving the investments held with Cazenove into a different fund with the aim of providing the Charity with an improved income stream.
 Total return allows the Charity to generate its investment return from both the fund's income and any capital gains or losses.